 In addition to this list Canada has developed PIPEDA, which the EU has considered adequate legislation, allowing for information to be sent across borders to Canada.

 2. Maintain Your Reputation

 Companies now collect more information about their customers than ever before.
 Compliance with privacy laws and how companies handle personal information significantly impacts a company’s reputation.
 Since privacy controls have become a cross-border concern, companies put their reputations on the line should they fail to comply with the necessary laws.
 Companies may also lose out on potential business or partnership opportunities by failing to take privacy into account.
 Data breaches regularly made their way into headlines in 2010, demonstrating to companies that it’s impossible to keep privacy breaches on the down low.

 3. Customer Satisfaction Guaranteed

 Your company worries about where its information goes, just like your customers worry about what your company does with their information.
 Have you ever had one of your service providers call you and report that your account has been compromised and you have to go in, receive a new card, change the PIN or other activities along those lines?
-It’s annoying – and a pain in the butt.
-You’re also likely to be hesitant about using that company’s services because of the mishap.
-I’ll admit, I’ve cancelled my services with a provider because they were calling me every few weeks stating that accounts had been compromised.
+You may be hesitant about using that company’s services because of the mishap.
 Complying with privacy laws and taking the necessary precautions to keep the hands of hackers off of your customers’ information will leave you with loyal and happy clients – and they’ll stick around longer too!